garyhsu123/PyTorch_vae-wgan-npvc/README.md

 # Folder Hierarchy
-You only have to specify the model architecture (`architecture-vawgan-vcc2016.json`), and prepare the audio files in the following structure:
+You only have to prepare the audio files in the following structure:
 ```
 dataset
   vcc2016